tr3v3r/react-native-esc-pos-printer/CONTRIBUTING.md

 We want this community to be friendly and respectful to each other.
 Please follow it in all your interactions with the project.

+## Before cloning this repository

+This repository relies on [git large file storage](https://github.com/git-lfs/git-lfs)

+Ensure that you have installed git-lfs prior to cloning the repository.

 ## Development workflow

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: